harleyli228/harley228.github.io/_pages/about.md

 <img src="{{ '/images/profile.png' | relative_url }}" alt="Me" width="220">
 <span class='anchor' id='about-me'></span>

 I am a PhD student in Finance at the University of Melbourne.
 I hold a Master of Journalism and Communication from Shanghai Jiao Tong University and a Master of Management Studies from the University of Southern California.
-My previous research spans cultural economics, media, and emerging financial technologies.
-I have published in Telematics and Informatics Reports and presented my work on cryptocurrency market dynamics at the IEEE International Conference on Big Data.
+My previous research spans culture, social media, and emerging financial technologies.
+In my free time, I enjoy art and music; I play a little guitar and piano, and I also sketch and paint.

 # 📝 Publications